-Allison Chan is a designer, artist, and food worker from the Pacific Northwest, based in Northern California.
+Allison Chan is a designer and artist from the Pacific Northwest, based in New York City.
 About, Contact

 :